 A number of quizzes (typically 5-7) will be given to test the student's retention and comprehension of theoretical material.
 All quizzes must be completed by the assigned date and time.
 Since unforeseen circumstances may arise preventing a student from completing a quiz, 1 lowest quiz grade will be dropped from the final grade determination.
 No make-up quizzes will be given.

 A comprehensive final exam will be given to test the student's understanding of the material.
 If a student anticipates missing an exam and thus an exam grade, it is the student's responsibility to notify the instructor at least a week beforehand and arrange a convenient time for a make-up exam, otherwise no points will be given.

 Parkland College’s values include honesty, integrity, and responsibility.
 Students, faculty, and staff are all expected to maintain academic integrity in their work and take collective responsibility for preventing violations of intellectual ownership.
 Academic dishonesty is unacceptable, and the institution is committed to helping students learn these values through development and growth.
 Personal commitment, honest work, and honest achievement are necessary characteristics for an educated person.
 The process of determining the consequences of academic dishonesty begins with the faculty member and may proceed to include the department chair and/or the Office of the Vice President for Academic Services.
 All Incidents of academic dishonesty, including developmental or punitive action, should be referred in writing to the Office of the Vice President for Academic Services.
 Academic Honesty can be broadly defined as performing academic work without cheating, fabrication, or plagiarism:

-term papers, homework, and examinations that are not one’s own work or for
+homework, and examinations that are not one’s own work or for which a student

 b.
 Fabrication: Falsifying or inventing any information or citation in an academic activity.